Reno Annulment Lawyers

 Annulments can be quite tricky depending on where you live.

-- One of the spouses has a mental illness, insanity, or mental disability: Marriage is a consensual relationship.
+- One spouse has a mental illness, insanity, or mental disability: Marriage is a consensual relationship.
 The marriage may be annulled in this scenario on the basis that the person was not in the proper mental state to legally consent to the marriage.

-- Claiming temporary insanity is similar to the above mental illness qualification.
-It comes down to whether or not the person claiming insanity was in an acceptable state of mind to give legal consent at the time of marriage.
-If it is deemed that one of the spouses entered into the marriage at the time they were experiencing a period of insanity and mental instability, the marriage may be annulled.
+- The marriage was entered under a period of temporary insanity: If it is deemed that one of the spouses entered into the marriage at the time they were experiencing a period of insanity and mental instability, the marriage may be annulled.

-- If one of the spouses tricked the other spouse into the marriage by misrepresenting information or not telling the truth in order to get the person to enter into a marriage, the marriage could be annulled based on fraud.
+- One spouse was defrauded into marrying the other: If one of the spouses tricked the other spouse into the marriage by misrepresenting information or not telling the truth in order to get the person to enter into a marriage, the marriage could be annulled based on fraud.

-- In the event someone has been threatened to the point they feel compelled to engage in marriage to avoid suffering the consequences of the threat, the marriage could be annulled.
-This would be because the person made the decision under duress.
+- The marriage was entered under duress: In the event someone has been threatened to the point they feel compelled to engage in marriage to avoid suffering the consequences of the threat, the marriage could be annulled.
 In this situation, proof of the actual threats, being so violent that the victim agreed to marry, are required by the courts in order to annul the marriage.

-- Being Intoxicated can be enough of a reason to get an annulment in Nevada.
-Intoxication in this scenario can mean being under the influence of drugs or alcohol at the time of the marriage.
+- One or both spouses were intoxicated while getting married: Intoxication in this scenario can mean being under the influence of drugs or alcohol at the time of the marriage.
 Further, being intoxicated to the point that one or both of the spouses does not realize the severity of engaging in the legal marital contract is grounds for an annulment.

-- Annulments for impotence could be granted if one of the parties in the marriage was unable to consummate the marriage.
+- Impotence or inability to consummate the marriage: Annulments for impotence could be granted if one of the parties in the marriage was unable to consummate the marriage.
 However, the spouse seeking the annulment must be able to prove that there is no way to cure the impotence and that they were not aware the other person had the condition.

-- Getting married underage in Nevada requires parental consent.
+- The marriage was performed while one or both spouses were underage: Getting married underage in Nevada requires parental consent.
 Therefore if one of the spouses got married before they were 18 years old and did not have parental consent, the marriage could be annulled.

 Consequences of an Annulment in Nevada